What I Learned Leading 3000+ Developers: My Facebook Developer Circles Story

 Standing on the Shoulders of Giants

-I need to be clear about something important: I didn't build Developer Circles Nairobi from scratch.
-I took over leadership from the incredible Anthony Nandaa, who has an extraordinary heart for developer communities and laid the foundation that made everything possible.
+I want to be clear about something important.
+Developer Circles in Africa did not start with me, and I did not build Developer Circles Nairobi from scratch.
+In Nairobi specifically, I stepped into leadership after the incredible Anthony Nandaa, whose passion for Developer Communities laid the foundation that made everything that followed possible.

-Anthony's passion for empowering developers and his vision for what a thriving tech community could look like in Nairobi inspired everything that followed.
-I was honored to build on what he started.
+Anthony had an extraordinary heart for empowering developers and a clear vision for what a thriving tech community in Nairobi could look like.
+I was honored to build on the work he started and carry that vision forward.

-I also had the privilege of co-leading with Elsis Sitati and an amazing team of support members who were the backbone of every event, workshop, and initiative we launched.
-Community leadership isn't a solo act - it's a team sport, and I had an exceptional team.
+I also had the privilege of co-leading alongside Elsis Sitati and an exceptional team of support members who were the backbone of every event, workshop, and initiative we launched.
+Community leadership is never a solo act.
+It is a team sport, and I was fortunate to work with people who showed up consistently for the community.

-Behind the scenes, we had incredible support from Facebook HQ.
-Our Global Community Lead Manager, Jennifer Fong, provided the resources, guidance, and strategic vision that empowered Developer Circles worldwide.
+Behind the scenes, we also had strong support from Facebook HQ.
+Our Global Community Lead Manager, Jennifer Fong, provided strategic direction, resources, and guidance that empowered Developer Circles globally.
 Jennifer's leadership made it possible for local leads like us to focus on building thriving communities while having access to Facebook's technologies, training materials, and global network.
 Her investment in community builders didn't just support our programs - it opened doors we didn't even know existed.
+Our Africa Manager, Chimdi Aneke, offered regional leadership and helped us navigate the realities of building Developer Communities across the continent.

-Leadership Lesson: The best community programs succeed because of layered support - local passion (Anthony, Elsis, our team), on-the-ground execution (our chapter), and strategic enablement from HQ (Jennifer and the Facebook team).
-This model of distributed leadership is what made Developer Circles work globally.
+Leadership Lesson: The strongest communities succeed through layered support.
+Continental vision (Proud), local leadership (Anthony, Elsis, and our team), regional guidance (Chimdi), and strategic enablement from HQ (Jennifer and the Facebook team) created a distributed leadership model that allowed Developer Circles to scale globally.

 The Opportunity That Changed Everything: Menlo Park & F8

-Leading Developer Circles didn't just teach me operations - it opened doors I never imagined.
-In 2018 and 2019, Facebook invited me to Menlo Park, California - Meta's headquarters - for the annual F8 Developer Conference.
+Leading Developer Circles did more than teach me operations.
+It opened doors I never imagined.
+In 2018 and 2019, Facebook invited me to Menlo Park, California, Meta’s headquarters, for the annual F8 Developer Conference.

-This wasn't just a conference trip.
-It was a transformative experience that showed me what was possible.
+This was not just a conference.
+It was a defining experience that reshaped my understanding of scale, leadership, and what was possible.

 Menlo Park & F8 Conference: A Journey to Remember